 Emotional Intelligence is doing just that; feeling, expressing, controlling, and maneuvering through emotions with awareness, whether they are your own or others’.

-According to The Very Well Mind (an award-winning online resource for all things mental health) emotional intelligence is crucial for interpersonal relationship development—so think about how enhancing your child’s emotional intelligence from a young age could impact them positively for the rest of their life.
+According to The Very Well Mind (an award-winning online resource for all things mental health), emotional intelligence is crucial for interpersonal relationship development and enhancing your child’s emotional intelligence from a young age could impact them positively for the rest of their life.

-In this blog we will explore 5 ways that journaling can increase your child’s emotional intelligence for a life filled with connection, growth, and meaning.
+Here are the 5 ways that journaling can increase your child’s emotional intelligence for a life filled with connection, growth, and meaning:

 One study in the Journal of Early Childhood Research examined how journaling could affect children ages 4-11 on both and internal and external plane, concluding that:

-“Through these reflective practices, they were able to show how they used their embodied self-awareness to make sense of what they were experiencing and feeling. [...]
+“Through these reflective practices, they were able to show how they used their embodied self-awareness to make sense of what they were experiencing and feeling.
 Although the oldest children appeared to journal and write most frequently, even the youngest ones in the study seemed able to reflect on and express their experiences.
 The children demonstrated that they were able to use the sense of embodied self-awareness developed within the movement sessions to reflect on their emotions, their experiences and even the process of reflecting.
 The creative approach not only allowed the children to generate rich data that expressed their experiences but also helped to facilitate their ability to reflect on, process and learn from their experiences.”
-(Source: Using creative research methods and movement to encourage reflection in children.
-Authored by Jennifer Leigh.)

 Creativity requires imagination and a connection to our authentic and unique self.
 As your child generates a habit of journaling they will become more sensitive to their inner voice, establishing a strong relationship with the source of creativity from within.
 The very act of writing, expressing, depicting, even drawing in a journal, all sharpen your child’s ability to communicate from the inside out—sharing their creative forces with the world around them.